hyperledger/caliper/docs/Fabric_Configuration.md

 }
 ```

-* **context**:defines a set of context to tell Caliper which fabric channle will be interacted with later.
+* **context:** defines a set of context to tell Caliper which fabric channle will be interacted with later.
 The context name(key) is the name of the test round defined by *test.rounds[x].label* in the test configuration file if the default [test framework](./Architecture.md#test-framework) is used.
 In this way, developers could use different fabric environment for different test rounds.
-The information is used by getContext() function to properly create a fabric client for later use, and register block events with appropriate peers.
+The information is used by `getContext()` function to properly create a fabric client for later use, and register block events with appropriate peers.
 ```json
 {
   "context": {